 Having a gorgeous yard full of flowering Spring bulbs isn’t an impossible dream.
 Providing the correct planting and after care for them almost guarantees that you will enjoy them for years to come!

 Timing is very important when it comes to bulb success.
 Optimal planting time for most spring bulbs (like tulips, daffodils, crocus, & hyacinths) is in the fall when ground temperatures are cool, but before the first freeze in your area.
 This will give them an opportunity to establish a root system and allow them to go through a dormancy period before growing foliage and blooming in the Spring.
+Failing to plant your bulbs in the Fall, can mean that your bulbs won’t flower, or will bloom down into the leaves.
+Chilling them for several weeks prior to planting will help if you absolutely must plant them in early Spring.
 If you choose to fertilize your Spring bulbs, do so at initial planting and subsequent years as they begin to sprout in the Spring with a specific bulb formula.

 After Blooming Care